3Dpass/wallet/README.md

 After completing these steps, the application should be able to load and use the translations for the newly added language.

-## Copyright
+### Responsibility disclaimer
-3DPass web wallet
+This is an open source free p2p software.
+Use it at your own risk.
+3dpass platform is non-profit and community-supported.

-Copyright (C) 2022-2025  3DPass 3dpass.org
+Copyright (C) 2022-2025 3DPass